-- o Grab your key and/or ID card, if you can. - o Feel your room door before opening it.
+- o Grab your key and/or ID card, if you can. - Feel your room door before opening it.
 Feel the doorknob and the space between the door and its frame with the back of your hand.
-If your door is cool, open it slowly and go to the nearest safe exit.
-If your door is hot, DO NOT open it.
-If it is hot, stay in your room, call for help.
-Wait for a fire fighter. - o If your room has another exit, check to see if it is cool.
-Please use if cool.
+If your door is cool, open it slowly and go to the nearest safe

-- o If the fire is outside your room, your room may be the safest place for you.
+- If your room has another exit, check to see if it is cool.
+Please use if cool. - o If the fire is outside your room, your room may be the safest place for you.
 Call Campus Police at (401) 456-8888 to report the fire and let them know where you are trapped.
-Try to seal all cracks with towels/clothing and/or tape to prevent any smoke from coming into your room.
+Try to seal all cracks with towels/clothing and/ or tape to prevent any smoke from coming into your room.
 If there is smoke in the room, open a window to let it out.
 Signal at your window for assistance by hanging a large article of cloth out of a corner of the window. - If your door is not hot and smoke has not filled the hallway, proceed to the nearest exit, and immediately leave the building.
-Do not attempt to fight the fire! - If you encounter smoke or fire as you are moving, turn around and find another exit.
+Do not attempt to fight the fire! - o If you encounter smoke or fire as you are moving, turn around and find another exit.
 If no exit is clear, return to your room and follow the steps above.
-Crawl low under the smoke because the air is cooler and less toxic nearer the floor. - NEVER IGNORE a fire alarm.
+Crawl low under the smoke because the air is cooler and less toxic nearer the floor. - o NEVER IGNORE a fire alarm.
 Failure to evacuate a building during a fire alarm is a violation of the College's student conduct code.
-Anyone who fails to leave the Residence Hall when the fire alarm sounds will face judicial action that may result in sanctioning, including fines. - DO NOT use the building elevator.
+Anyone who fails to leave the Residence Hall when the fire alarm sounds will face judicial action that may result in sanctioning, including fines.

+- DO NOT use the building elevator.
 An elevator might stop or malfunction due to the fire.
 Use the stairs. - Once outside, move away from the building and wait for further instructions.
 Check around for your roommates to make sure they are safe.
-Stay out of the way of the firefighters. - In the case of a catastrophic event or disaster on or near the campus, students are instructed to immediately contact and advise family members of their status and wellbeing.
+Stay out of the way of the firefighters. - o In the case of a catastrophic event or disaster on or near the campus, students are instructed to immediately contact and advise family members of their status and wellbeing.
 Students are also encouraged to check their student email accounts or website for further instructions during such events.